evaitl/Movies/README.md

 * We should fetch new genre names occasionally.
 * Once we get trailers/reviews and cache them, we don't fetch them again.
 Should do that at some point.
+* Should do a settings activity to control (among other things) when and how much data fetching to do.
 * I should hook in stetho and do some more analysis.